Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/code.md

 has_children: true
 nav_order: 6
 ---
-Instructions for a Mothbox v4.o Image on a Raspberry Pi 5 (and hopefully works on a 4 too!)
+Here you will find instructions for a Mothbox v4.o Image on a Raspberry Pi 5 (and we hope it works on a 4 too!).
-Most of the time you can just clone an image to an SD card of a mothbox, but if you want to code your own from scratch starting from a fresh install of a raspberry pi, follow these instructions
+Most of the time, you can just clone an image to an SD card of a Mothbox, but if you want to code your own from scratch starting from a fresh install of a Raspberry Pi, follow these instructions.
 # RPI 5 Bookworm from scratch (June 20, 2024)

 mothbox.local